ComNets-Bremen/Python-Course/README.md

 License
 -------

-The content of this repository is licensed under the GPLv3 license
+The content of this repository is licensed under GPLv3